 This cider sangria would be right at home whenever the leaves start to turn colors.
 Add it to your weekend football watching menu along with this crazy popular Green Olive Dip and a batch of easy slow cooker meatballs.

-Or double down on apple season and pair your glass of sangria with one (or two) of these irresistible Apple Crisp Bars.
+Or double down on apple season and pair your glass of sangria with one (or two) of these irresistible Cinnamon Apple Bars.

 More fall drinks

 Did you make this recipe?
 We'd love to hear your thoughts!
 Please rate the recipe and leave a comment below.
 Your feedback helps us and your fellow readers!

 Apple Cider Sangria

 - 1 (750ml) bottle dry white wine

 - 1 pear, cored and sliced